aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 To write a good `CLAUDE.md` file, we should follow these core principles:

+1. `CLAUDE.md` is for onboarding Claude into your codebase.
+It should define your project's **WHY**, **WHAT**, and **HOW**.
+2. **Less (instructions) is more**.
+While you shouldn't omit necessary instructions, you should include as few instructions as reasonably possible in the file.
+3. Keep the contents of your `CLAUDE.md` **concise and universally applicable**.
+4. Use **Progressive Disclosure** - don't tell Claude all the information you could possibly want it to know.
+Rather, tell it _how to find_ important information so that it can find and use it, but only when it needs to to avoid bloating your context window or instruction count.
+5. Claude is not a linter.
+Use linters and code formatters, and use other features like [Hooks](https://code.claude.com/docs/en/hooks) and [Slash Commands](https://code.claude.com/docs/en/slash-commands) as necessary.
+6. **`CLAUDE.md` is the highest leverage point of the harness**, so avoid auto-generating it.
+You should carefully craft its contents for best results.

 **principle 1 - Keep your claude md small**

 **As instruction count increases, instruction-following quality decreases uniformly**.
 This means that as you give the LLM more instructions, it doesn't simply ignore the newer ("further down in the file") instructions - it begins to **ignore all of them uniformly**